phetdam/xkcd-alt/README.md

 To build the `pdxka` support library as a static library, specify `-DBUILD_SHARED_LIBS=OFF` (on by default).
-Note that it may be necessary to also specify `-DBoost_USE_STATIC_LIBS=OFF` if your Boost libraries are built as DLLs as on Windows CMake will look for static libraries by default.
+Note that it may be necessary to also specify `-DBoost_USE_STATIC_LIBS=OFF` if your Boost libraries are built as DLLs as on Windows CMake will look for static libraries by default unless instructed otherwise.

 Then, one can build the Debug configuration using the following: